While I'm in Copenhagen I would like to try the typical danish cuisine. Can anybody recommend any dishes and restaurants?

 For a daytime meal, I can recommend Danish smørrebrød - open sandwiches.
 Ida Davidsen is a smørrebrød restaurant in the city centre that has 250 different varieties (http://www.idadavidsen.dk/index.php?page=8).
 Typical smørrebrød with rye bread can include prawns and mayonnaise, salmon and egg, or roast beef and remoulade dressing, as well as many different types of pickled herring.

-You can also find smørrebrød in many more traditional Copenhagen cafes if the length of the Ida Davidsen menu is a little daunting! over 10 years agoAnswered by Katharine Trigarszky via Travellr.com
+You can also find smørrebrød in many more traditional Copenhagen cafes if the length of the Ida Davidsen menu is a little daunting! almost 11 years agoAnswered by Katharine Trigarszky via Travellr.com

 Typical danish means include Meatballs w/ potatoes and All variations on meat, basically.
 Try on the different local pubs and small places in CPH City area, and you'll find it easily.
 Avoid touristy areas; they tend to be internationalized foodwise.